JEUNESSE ACTION

 Program Highlights

-• We more than doubled the number of students participating in the program, going from 31 to 75 students.
+- We have tripled the number of students participating in the program, going from 31 to 90 students from 2021 to 2023.
 100% of the students come from low-income families who don’t have access to any kind of enrichment activities outside of school.

 In 2020, Jeunesse Action implemented a free after school pilot program at Ecole Daroukhane, an elementary school in the Department of Guediawaye, Dakar, Senegal.
 Guediawaye is located in the northeast of the capital of Dakar.
 It is an area with high levels of poverty and youth unemployment.